alumet-dev/developer-book/src/intro/Alumet architecture.md

 It can then write the measured and estimated values to a file or database.

 This is a functional view that suits users well.
 But you, a developer, need to go behind the scenes!

+## Measurement Pipeline

 Here is another diagram that shows the (high-level) internal design of Alumet.

 ![](../resources/diagrams/alumet-high-level-steps.png)